joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 Python Flask API: Utilised to automatically fetch data from MySQL database and render the template.
 Powering the dashboard.

 JavaScript: Used to plot the interactive charts.
+Leaflet and dashboards were used.

   ***Note, video.min.js is a JS library that has not been covered in our course.
 It's specific use enables us to create a video at launch of the HTML page.